-

 Six things I learnt from the Barry Bonds trial

 Many seem to think that the efforts of sports’ allegedly corrupt governing bodies to combat doping will be eclipsed (or aided) by the work of police and government investigations.
-However, the track record for fighting doping and sporting fraud in Read more
+However, the track record for fighting doping and sporting fraud in the courts is mixed: just look at Operation Puerto, where so far the efforts of… Read more

 -